dheeraj21/open-router-prompt-companion/README.md

 * Allows users to save conversation history to a file
 * Includes a `/help` command to display available commands
 * Includes a `/reset` command to reset conversation history
+* Includes a `/save` command to save conversation history to a file
 * Includes a `/quit` command to quit the script

 ## Installation